-For one, you can end up using too much of your money towards debts, bills and fun activities and you’ll end up going right back to that credit card to make ends meet.
+For one, you can end up using too much of your money towards debts, bills, and fun activities and you’ll end up going right back to that credit card to make ends meet.
 For two, you could do all the right things by paying more than the required minimum payment and you’re still just paying primarily interest charges.
-And it just seem like it’s ever enough.
+And it just seems like it’s ever enough.

 The snowball method is a simple structured way of paying off debt from multiple lenders.

 How Do You Get Started?